Have a question? Need assistance? Use our online form to ask a librarian for help.

 These two volumes are among the most remarkable items in the collections of the Library of Congress.
 It is a complete Bible with vividly colored and beautiful illustrations, and with illuminations using gold paint to make the pages shimmer.
 The whole work remains remarkably well preserved 700 years after its creation.

 The mystery of its whereabouts for the first 500 years of its existence also makes it interesting.
 The first document that we have about its existence is from the 19th century, when an English collector bought it.
 We know how much he paid for it, but not from whom he acquired it.
 The Library of Congress bought it from this collector's estate at the end of the 19th century.
-It was clear when the Library received it that it was a richly illustrated copy in two volumes (it was bound in England in the 19th century), but it was unknown when it was made or in which workshop.
-In the early 20th century when art historians were able to compare works by traveling to see different collections, they sent each other black and white photographs, and published articles about their findings, and so they were able to link it to a place and time.
-Once it was determined that it was made in Hungary, a historian was able to identify the coat of arms in the image which depicts the benefactor and his wife who donated it.
+It was clear when the Library received it that it was a richly illustrated copy in two volumes (it was bound in England in the 19th century), but it was not known when it was made or in which workshop.
+In the early 20th century when art historians were able to compare works by traveling to see different collections, they sent each other black and white photographs, and published articles about their findings, and thus they were able to link it to a place and time.
+Once it was determined that it was made in Hungary, a Hungarian historian was able to identify the coat of arms in the image which depicts the benefactor and his wife who donated it.
 According to the drawing they built a church too, and this Bible was most likely made for that church.
 Unfortunately, we do not know which church the image refers to.

 The original can be viewed in the Rare Book and Special Collections Reading Room, the digitized volumes are available online on the library's website: